 iii.
 We can imagine the importance of these genealogical lists for the returning exiles.
 The message of the continuity of God’s work through the generations was important for them, as well as helping them to affirm their own place in that flow of God’s work through the ages.

 vi.
-“It was not in fact until the fourth century that a.d. that Jerome, the famous Bible translator, first applied the term ‘Chronicle’ to these books… The mediating influence came from Luther, whose German title, Die Chronika, passed into English with Bible translations proliferated during the Reformation period.”
+“It was not in fact until the fourth century a.
+D. that Jerome, the famous Bible translator, first applied the term ‘Chronicle’ to these books.… The mediating influence came from Luther, whose German title, Die Chronika, passed into English with Bible translations proliferated during the Reformation period.”
 (Selman)

 b.
 Noah, Shem, Ham, and Japheth: This father and his three sons – each survivors of the flood – became the basis for the nations in the post-flood world.